 A group of bearings can be considered in the calculation.
 The bearings are assumed to be connected to a rigid shaft and housing.
 The loads or displacements are given for the origin of the bearing group instead for each single bearing.

-For bearings with a contact angle the position of the cone center can be specifies.
-In the picture an O-configuration (or back-to-back configuration) is defined.
+For bearings with a contact angle, the position of the cone center can be specified.
+In the picture, an O-configuration (or back-to-back configuration) is defined.